basepr1me/thingsd/README.md

 The thingsd OpenBSD proxy daemon provides a mechanism for clients and client processes to communicate with an array of serial and IoT things.
-At its core, thingsd is primarily a packet repeater in that it waits for packets to swap between subscriber clients and things.
+At its core, thingsd is primarily a data aggregator and repeater, in that it waits for packets to swap between subscriber clients and things.
 However, thingsd also provides password control over those connections, including client limits.

+On the client side, thingsd sets up TCP/IP sockets to transmit packets to and from things.
+On the server side, thingsd can connect to any serial device which has a viable file descriptor, create a persistent connection to the IP address of a device transmitting packets on the same network, or setup a UDP listener on the network to receive broadcasted packets.
+Devices tested include:
+ESP8266/ESP32 modules, on both the serial and network sides, XBee Series 2 coordinators connected in a mesh network, and NF24 devices.
+To transmit to an IP address, which does not allow persistence, thingsd will create an ad hoc connection, transmit a packet, and detach.
+The thingsd proxy daemon is agnostic about packet data.

 Prerequisites
 -------------